What are Amazon Search Terms?

 - Keywords of little relevance were used (“cheap night cream“)

-In this example, not all keywords are taken into account by Amazon for the reasons indicated earlier.
+- In this example, not all search terms are taken into account by Amazon for the reasons indicated earlier.
 Moreover, space for keywords is unnecessarily occupied and not wisely used.
 The night cream is available for fewer queries than what would have been possible!

 In the second example, the use of search terms was implemented well, because: